omemishra/DDSA/README.md

 4. Select the options to process the fetched data.
 5. View the results for each selected option.

-For detailed instructions on installation and usage, refer to the [User Guide](user-guide.md).

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.